 Header bidding enables multiple ad networks to compete for your ad space in real-time.
 Sevio features built-in header bidding integrations, allowing you to combine them with direct deals from a single dashboard.

-- Protect user experience;
+- Better placements and user experience;

 Was this helpful?